-"We Won’t Abandon You': NPP Assures Matthew Nyindam on Kpandai By-election
+"We Won’t Abandon You": NPP Assures Matthew Nyindam on Kpandai By-Election

-"We Won’t Abandon You': NPP Assures Matthew Nyindam on Kpandai By-election
+"We Won’t Abandon You": NPP Assures Matthew Nyindam on Kpandai By-Election

-• The New Patriotic Party has pledged full support for embattled Kpandai MP Matthew Nyindam ahead of a by-election
+• The New Patriotic Party has pledged its full support for embattled Kpandai MP Matthew Nyindam ahead of a by-election

 The New Patriotic Party (NPP) has assured the embattled Member of Parliament for Kpandai, Matthew Nyindam, of its commitment to ensuring the seat does not slip through his hands in the impending by-elections.